MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/rendering-tools/index.md

 <!-- ====================================================================== -->
 ## Paint and composite

 Paint is the process of filling in pixels.
 It is often the most costly part of the rendering process.
-If you noticed that your page is not working as designed in any way, it is likely that you have paint problems.
+If you noticed that your page isn't working as designed in any way, it is likely that you have paint problems.

 Compositing is where the painted parts of the page are put together for displaying on screen.
 For the most part, if you stick to compositor-only properties and avoid paint altogether, you should notice a major improvement in performance, but you need to watch out for excessive layer counts.  <!--See [Stick to compositor-only properties and manage layer count](/web/fundamentals/performance/rendering/stick-to-compositor-only-properties-and-manage-layer-count).  -->